-If you are planning to start your career in writing, then you must know a few things that you must take care of to ensure your success in this line of work.
-Other than ensuring that you have got the basics correct, like grammar rules, punctuation, spelling and sentence construction, there aren’t any rules to write a book.
+If you are planning to start your career in writing, then you must know a few things to ensure your success in this line of work.
+Unlike writing a poem there aren’t any rules on writing a book other than ensuring that you have got the basics correct, like grammar, punctuation, spelling and sentence construction.
 The most important thing is to allow your writing to flow.
 You will get to the part where you need to revise, take suggestions and implement changes, but first just light up some legalized bud let the words flow in the right sense, in a way which makes some sense.

 While there are no rules, there are some guidelines which one must remember to write a good book.
 And so, here are some writing tips for beginners:

 In real life, you get to know people gradually, and that is how you must introduce your characters in your book.
 Too much information in the very beginning and it will make it difficult for the readers to remember it all.
 Allow them the time to take to the characters.
 Allow the other details to become apparent as the story progresses.
 It will keep the readers interested

 Do not add an epilogue in the end unless it adds something to the story.
 Its as if you are justifying your plot.

 It is important that you don’t use complicated ones if simpler ones can be used instead.
 Try to limit the usage of complicated words.
 It only drives away your readers.
 First and foremost, you need to figure out the kind of audience that you are aiming for your book.
 You would see that though some people might like reading a book full of complicated words, most people just ask for a well-written story.
 And that can be done without using complicated words too.
 The focus should be on the flow of the plot, the characters and if it is all making sense.
 It is important that what you have makes sense, to everyone.